NiklasRosenstein/tire/README.md

 [Uv]: https://astral.sh/docs/uv

-Tire is a tiny wrapper built on [Uv] that provides an ergonomic development experience in Python projects, covering type checking with Mypy or Ty, linting and formatting with Ruff and testing with Pytest.
+Tire provides a single interface for the most common workflows in a typical, modern Python project.
+It is built on the fantastic [Uv] and provides an ergonomic development experience, covering type checking, testing, linting and formatting, all the while keeping configuration minimal with modern and sane defaults.

-## Goal

-Tire aims to provides a single, consistent and defragmented interface for the most common tasks in Python development and simplify the assurance of consistent best practices across your Python projects.

 ## Features

 - Out-of-the-box best practices for your Python project with strict settings
-- Keep your `pyproject.toml` lean by using remote configuration profiles (inflating possible)
+- Keep your `pyproject.toml` lean by using remote configuration profiles
-- Supports Uv workspaces
+- (planned) Supports Uv workspaces
 - (planned) Auto-discover dependencies from imports
 - (planned) Editor configuration support